Issiar Dramé

-Career
+Club career

+Earlier career

 Born in Ivry-sur-Seine, Dramé began his career at the famed Clairefontaine academy before joining the youth side at Rennes in 2015.
 After spending a season with Rennais, Dramé moved to the youth side at Lyon.
 In 2017, he was promoted to the club's reserve side, making his Championnat National 2 debut on 18 February 2017 in a 1–1 draw against Andrézieux.

 In 2020, in search of first team football, Dramé trialed at Norwegian club SK Brann and Austrian Bundesliga club Sturm Graz but did not sign with either side.

 Olimpik Donetsk

 In October 2020, Dramé joined Ukrainian Premier League club Olimpik Donetsk.
 He made his debut on 24 October 2020 against Desna Chernihiv, starting in the 2–0 home defeat.
 Dramé played in 18 matches for Olimpik Donetsk as the club were relegated to the First League.

 New York Red Bulls

 On 29 September 2021, Dramé signed with MLS side New York Red Bulls.
 Following the 2021 season, New York declined their contract option on Dramé.